aws-samples/amazon-ecs-and-aws-step-functions-design-patterns-starter-kit/README.md

 ---

-## Architecture Pattern 1: Running ECS tasks using AWS Lambda
+## Running ECS tasks using AWS Lambda

 As show in the below figure, this pattern uses AWS Lambda function to run ECS tasks.
 We call the Lambda function as **ECS Task Launcher**.
 It parses workflow specs, submits ECS tasks to ECS Cluster and invokes second AWS Lambda function called **ECS Task Monitor**.